Wednesday, July 29, 2020

 1) This shows 4 new interchanges: Picadilly/I-70 (which I just wrote about), Harvest/I-70, 38th/E-470 and 48th/E-470.

-3) There is another east-west street planned between Picadilly and Monaghan between I-70 and 6th Avenue.
+2) Harvest Road will be at least 4 lanes between 26th Avenue and Jewell.3) There is another east-west street planned between Picadilly and Monaghan between I-70 and 6th Avenue.
 I don't even know the name of it, maybe 13th Avenue.
 Or Colfax, that would be cool.

 4) Between 38th Avenue and 64th Avenue there is another north-south street planned called Tibet St.